laustdeleuran/ljddk/README.md

 # ljd.dk

 Personal site of Laust Johan Deleuran.
-Built on Jekyll with Grunt and Bower.
+Built on Jekyll with Compass and Bower.